B2003 Monitoring President Effectiveness

 Formal Annual Performance Assessment

 The Board will conduct a formal annual assessment of the President’s performance in October of each calendar year.
-The Board, at its discretion, may conduct a mid-cycle review.
+The Board, if circumstances warrant, may conduct a mid-cycle review at its discretion.
 In the event of a mid-cycle review, a reason will be stated in writing 30 days prior to the commencement of the review.
 A process and assessment instrument will be developed by the Board in collaboration with the President.
-This assessment shall be based on the wider organizational and social context in which the President operates.
+This assessment shall focus on the President’s performance relative to Board policy and will take into account relevant internal and external factors – such as operational challenged, system constraints, and institutional readiness – that may influence Strategic Outcome achievement.
 In this process, the Board will use continuous improvement principles as the purpose is to assist the President with a path forward by outlining issues to address, processes to improve, goals to set, and/or talents to develop.

 This assessment will be based on a summary/review of the Board’s assessment of the President’s performance, drawn from data presented in the monitoring reports noted earlier, over the preceding fiscal year.
 In addition, the President is responsible not only for achieving the Strategic Outcomes in the present, but also for positioning the College to achieve Strategic Outcomes in the future.